OMA vs Private Insurance for Ontario Doctors: Full Comparison

 The Term Life Plus 75 plan claims to offer lifelong protection but is heavily restricted in both structure and value.
 Coverage is available up to $1,000,000, and includes a limited benefit extension past age 75 — but with serious drawbacks.

-In contrast, individually owned policies from insurers like RBC, Manulife, and Canada Life provide:
+In contrast, individually owned policies from insurers like RBC, Manulife, and Canada Life provide broader benefits for physicians.
+Let’s break down why more Ontario doctors are choosing individual life insurance over group plans like OMA:

-- ✔ Higher coverage limits — up to $25 million depending on the insurer.
+• ✓ Higher tax-free coverage limits up to $25 million, depending on the insurer.

-- ✔ Fully convertible to permanent insurance (whole life or universal life) with no medical underwriting required.
+• ✓ Fully convertible to permanent life insurance (whole life or universal life) with no medical underwriting required.

-- ✔ No membership fees or obligations — the policy is yours, for life.
+• ✓ No membership fees or obligations.
+The policy is individually owned and portable for life.

 Dr. Mehta, a 39-year-old cardiologist practicing in Toronto, initially enrolled in both the OMA Term Life Plus 75 and their group disability insurance during residency because it seemed convenient and cost-effective.